antonybudianto/firebase-rs/README.md

 ## Flow

-1. In your frontend, you can get your uid by using Firebase Client SDK.
+1. In your frontend, you can get your uid + client-token by using Firebase Client SDK.

     Sample:
     https://firebase.google.com/docs/auth/admin/verify-id-tokens#retrieve_id_tokens_on_clients

-2. Then your frontend can hit the backend Rust API, and send hover the header/POST body (up to you)
+2. Then your frontend can hit the backend Rust API and send over uid+client-token to the HTTP Header/POST body (up to you), which will be passed to `verify_token(uid, client_token)` util.

+3. Add `FIREBASE_PROJECT_ID` environment variable to your backend on local and production server

-3. Backend Rust will verify and send back the JWL claim response (including extracted user's data) back as json
+4. Backend Rust will verify and send back the JWL claim response (including extracted user's data) back as json

 ## How to use